gatblau/ox-db/README.md

 # Onix Database Schemas

-This project contains Onix database schemas for all releases.
+This project contains the schemas for all releases of the [Onix Configuration Manager](https://www.github.com/gatblau/onix) database.